bettycakez/blog/content/posts/healthtech_resources.md

 *Why I love it:* By now, you get the jist that a lot of these weekly newsletters are structured similarly and their coverage overlaps.
 But there are a lot of resources for subcommunities, and women’s health is one I care deeply about.
 [Subscribe here](https://femtechinsider.com/newsletter/).

-Any healthtech communities that I’m missing?
-[Message me](mailto:bttychng@gmail.com),  and I’ll add to the crowdsourced list below.
+While above is meant to be a starting guide, there’s tons of other rich healthtech communities and resources that I’m crowdsourcing below.
+Any I’ve missed?
+[Message me](mailto:bttychng@gmail.com), and I'll add it.

 ---
+## Healthtech communities, from the community
+13. **MDplus.** 1,800+ strong network started by [Sherman Leung](https://www.linkedin.com/in/shleung/) for physician-innovators, including medical students and recently graduated physicians, to share learnings and career opportunities.
+[Join the Slack channel](https://mdplus.community/join).